|Values are valid only on day of printing.|

 Accuracy/Diagnostic Sensitivity and Specificity:

-To determine the ability of the assay to detect RNA from clinical specimens, 30 negative whole blood, serum, plasma, and cerebrospinal (CSF) specimens (120 total) were spiked with West Nile virus positive control material at the limit of detection (approximately 10 targets/ microliter).
+To determine the ability of the assay to detect RNA from clinical specimens, 30-negative specimens per specimen type (120 total: whole blood, serum, plasma, and CSF specimens) were spiked with whole West Nile virus (WNV) near the limit of detection (approximately 10 targets/microliter).
 The specimens were run in a blinded manner along with 30 negative (nonspiked) specimens for each matrix.
-100% of the specimens were positive and 100% of the nonspiked specimens were negative.
+All spiked specimens (100%) were positive and 100% of the nonspiked specimens were negative.

 To supplement the above data, blinded proficiency panels were tested with this assay and demonstrated 100% concordance.
 In addition, 8 patient samples that were positive for West Nile virus RNA by this assay were tested with an alternative reference laboratory assay.
 Results showed 75% concordance.